singsing215/exercise/README.md

 b.
 Export the results as a CSV file.

 c.
 Extract all the summary text and the poster for each movie.

+# evaluate-performance-of-classifier
+a.
+Read in the datasets of four newsgroups in a folder named “WI2020_Data”.

+b.
+Compute the td-idf representation for each text sample.

+c.
+Train a Support Vector Machine using the training data for classification.

+d.
+Use test data to evaluate the performance of the classifier in terms of accuracy, precision, recall, F1-score, and confusion matrix.

+e.
+Apply Truncated Singular Value Decomposition to the four datasets and set the truncated dimension of the representation to 5, 10, 20, 50, and 100.

+f.
+Based on the results of e), for each of the dimensions (5, 10, 20, 50, 100), train a Support Vector Machine using the training data and evaluate its performance in term of accuracy using the corresponding test data.

+g.
+Based on the results of f), plot the classification accuracy values given the different dimensions using bar chat.
+The y-axis should be “Accuracy” and the x-axis should be “Dimension”.

+h.
+Visualize the word cloud for each category.